myparcelnl/woocommerce/readme.txt

 == Changelog ==

+= 4.0.2 (2020-08-21) =
+* Fix:  Show delivery options with a shipping class and with tablerates
+* Improvement: Automatic insurance

 = 4.0.1 (2020-07-29) =
 * Fix: Wrong meta variable country of origin
 * Fix: Html layout of shipment summary settings and searching in WooCommerce orders overview